Let’s talk Zuko’s lineage: his father is Ozai, and his mother is Ursa. Ozai’s father was Azulon, and Azulon’s father was Sozin.

 “Azula mentioned something.
 I-I assumed you were going too,” she says.

 This should have made Zuko relax, because if he was meant to be secretly excluded, Azula never would have mentioned anything to Mai – she’s not that stupid.

 “I guess I wasn’t invited,” Zuko says.

 Now, I’m not evil.
 At least I don’t think I am.
 At least, I’m mostly not evil.
-But somewhere along the way I found myself wanting Zuko to be bad with a good streak rather than good with a weak streak.
+But somewhere along the way I found myself wanting Zuko to be bad with a good streak rather than good with a weak and indecisive streak.
 So I was tremendously pleased to see that even after what Zuko realized in The Beach (he’s angry at himself, he’s confused, he doesn’t if he knows right from wrong anymore, etc.), and what Iroh told him about Roku and his legacy and his destiny, that he’s still living his life just like before all that.

 He’s afraid that they don’t think he can be trusted.
 Ironic, because he can’t be trusted.
 Or maybe his paranoia and insecurities are what drove him to decide to turn on his father.

 I can only hope that Zuko left Mai’s immediately, but we don’t really know.